kristrev/multi/README.md

   RTNETLINK-messages generate replies, while others don't.
-* General code clean-up: The application has proven to be stable (used in a scientific test network for over a year now) and without memory leaks, but the overall structure still bears the marks of mostly being written during a PhD.
+* General code clean-up: The application has proven to be stable (used in a scientific test network for over a year now) and without memory leaks, but the overall structure still bears the marks of my (then) inexperience with netlink and more advanced event loop designs.

 Motivation
 ----------